 Tuesday, Nov.
 15, 12:00-1:00 pm

 A Learning Commons conversation.
 Lunch will be provided.
 Pettengill G4.
 Please rsvp to firstname.lastname@example.org

 About Scott Belsky

 Scott Belsky has committed his professional life to help organize creative individuals, teams, and networks.
 He is the author of the national bestselling book MAKING IDEAS HAPPEN and is the founder and CEO of Behance, a company that develops products and services for the creative industries.
 Behance’s products include the Behance Network (Behance.net), the world’s leading platform for creative professionals; The 99% (The99percent.com), Behance’s think tank for execution in creative teams, and Action Method (ActionMethod.com), a popular online/mobile productivity application and line of organizational paper products.
 He is a frequent contributor on MSNBC and has worked with leading companies and organizations including General Electric, Hewlett-Packard, and Proctor & Gamble as well as the United States State Department and the CIA.
 Scott chairs the board of Reboot and serves on the boards of Cornell University’s Entrepreneurship program and the Art Director’s Club.
 In 2010, Scott was also included in Fast Company’s list of “100 Most Creative People in Business.”
 He attended Cornell University as an undergraduate and received his MBA from Harvard Business School.

 Cosponsored by the Multifaith Chaplaincy, Information and Library Services, the Learning Commons, the Communications Office, the Career Development Center, The Harward Center for Community Partnerships, and The Office of the President.
-Additional thanks to BWell, Dharma Society, Yoga Kula, the Dean of Students Office, the Arts House, and Athletics.
+Additional thanks to BWell, Dharma Society, Yoga Kula, Student Affairs, the Arts House, and Athletics.